A theory for generalized morphisms and beyond: Basic notions and properties

 Since $u$ is algebraic over $B$, ${{\left\langle u \right\rangle }_{T}}\,(=B[u]=B(u))$ is a field.
 It follows that the ring homomorphism $\sigma $ must be injective.
 Moreover, since $\deg (\min (B,u))=\deg (\min (B,v))$, $\sigma $ must be surjective. \end{proof} Recall that every finite field extension is algebraic and every finite separable field extension is simple.
-So by Corollary \ref{1.3.5}, we immediately have \begin{corollary} Let $F/B$ be a finite separable field extension.
+So by Corollary \ref{1.3.5}, we immediately have the following, which is for later use. \begin{corollary} Let $F/B$ be a finite separable field extension.
 Let $T$ be the operator semigroup defined in Example \ref{T on field--1}.
 Then $F$ is a $T$-space generated by a single element of $F$.
-Moreover, a map $\sigma :F\to F$ is a field automorphism with $B$ fixed pointwisely if and only if it is a $T$-morphism. \end{corollary} Note that each ring homomorphism discussed above involves only one polynomial ring ($B[x]$ in Example \ref{T on field--1}).
-We will treat a ring homomorphism which involves two polynomial rings in Subsection \ref{I $theta$-morphisms}.
-Besides, ring homomorphisms involving polynomial rings in more than one variable will be treated in Sections \ref{Basic notions for multivariable} and \ref{Basic notions for partial}.
+Moreover, a map $\sigma :F\to F$ is a field automorphism with $B$ fixed pointwisely if and only if it is a $T$-morphism. \end{corollary} Note that every ring homomorphism discussed above involves only one polynomial ring ($B[x]$ in Example \ref{T on field--1}).
+We will treat ring homomorphisms which involve two (distinct) polynomial rings in Subsection \ref{I $theta$-morphisms}.
+Moreover, ring homomorphisms involving polynomial rings in more than one variable will be treated in Sections \ref{Basic notions for multivariable} and \ref{Basic notions for partial}.